 - Contextual, educational, and adjunct activities featuring the artist(s) in the project which meaningfully engage various sectors of the community.
 Cross-sector exchange (connecting arts and non-arts organizations) and collaboration is strongly encouraged.

-- Serve populations who are underrepresented due to socioeconomic status, race, ethnicity, nationality, geography, language, sex, sexual orientation, gender identity and expression, religion, mental and physical status, or age.
+- Increase access to the arts in communities by removing barriers to participation due to socioeconomic status, race, ethnicity, nationality, geography, language, sex, sexualorientation, gender identity and expression, religion, mental and physical status, or age.

 - A budget that reflects revenue from a variety of sources including admissions, sponsorships, private foundations, individuals and/or government agencies.